 But Is It Art?

-Personally, I’m not a fan of this ‘artist as designer only’ trend and I feel that the more traditional Renaissance workshop model with the hand of the artist being an essential component in the creation of every artwork is important.
-David Hockney, one of my favourite artists, has always experimented with his working methods, however; he is still quite sceptical of this practice and in a not so subtle jab at Hirst, Hockney’s 2012 exhibition poster stated, “All the works here were made by the artist himself, personally.”
+David Hockney, one of my favourite artists, has always experimented with his working methods, however; he is still quite sceptical of the 'designer only' practice.
+In a not so subtle jab at Hirst, Hockney’s 2012 exhibition poster stated, “All the works here were made by the artist himself, personally.”
 Hockney explained in an interview, “I used to point out at art school, you can teach the craft, it’s the poetry you can’t teach.
 But now they try to teach the poetry and not the craft.

 And finally, back to ‘Who is the Creator?’

 When I discovered that I wouldn’t be able to work with Alotta on my second NFT I decided to take the ‘hired gun’ approach i.e. the Renaissance ad hoc specialist.
 I found a talented and experienced digital artist/animator who was able to help me realise my artistic vision and I have to say, although it took some back and forth conversation, the result is everything I'd envisioned.
 Moreover, employing someone else to work on other elements of my final pieces gives me more time to focus on what I do best, paint.

-In all honesty, so many of my past tutors, mentors and even the influential artists that I’ve admired and studied over the years have all, in some way, played a part in the making of this piece.
+One could quite easily argue that many of my past tutors, mentors and even the influential artists I’ve admired and studied over the years have all, in some way, played a part in the making of this piece.

 Who then really IS the creator of a work of art?
 Who is the Creator when two artists collaborate?
-Who is the Creator when an artist hires an ‘ad hoc’ specialist to develop the final piece or, as in Hirst’s case, hires people to produce the entire artwork from concept to completion?
+Who is the Creator when an artist hires an ‘ad hoc’ specialist to develop the final piece or, as in Koon's or Hirst’s case, hire people to produce the entire artwork from concept to completion?